MarcosG119/test-repository-for-md-html/test_project-1.md

 ---
 title: 'external test project'
 leader: 'Harold Kumar'
 description: 'This project is a test to check generating html pages from markdowns from different repositories.
-This markdown comes from [this repository](https://github.com/MarcosG119/test-repository-for-md-html)'
+This markdown comes from https://github.com/MarcosG119/test-repository-for-md-html.'
 ---